-With ideas from travel writer and Nice resident, Jon Bryant, along with a few suggestions from our owners, we’ve put together a five-day itinerary that’ll have you strolling, swimming and sipping up and down the riviera.
+Together with Guardian and Telegraph travel journalist and Nice resident, Jon Bryant, we've put together a five-day itinerary that’ll have you strolling, swimming and sipping up and down the riviera.

 Day 1: